Skip to Content

 Take a Dolphin Cruise

-The Suncoast Watersports Dolphin Cruise and visit to Shell Island is something you cannot miss during your stay.
-It is easily one of the best things to do in St. Pete.
-Tours board the Compass Rose boat for an approximate two-hour adventure in the Gulf of Mexico.
-The boating excursion includes a narrated tour, island music, one complimentary beverage, and a cash bar for snacks, adult libations, and sodas.
-Yes, there is an onboard restroom.
+The Suncoast Watersports Dolphin Cruise and Shell Island visit is an unmissable experience during your stay.
+One of the top attractions in St. Pete, this two-hour Gulf of Mexico adventure aboard the Compass Rose boat offers a narrated tour, island music, a complimentary beverage, and a cash bar for snacks and drinks.

 Sip a Perfectly Good Coffee